o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-DHTs:-more-than-just-storage.md

 This means that contracts choose can force themselves to have particular data on their URL, from which follows that particular javascript doing its thing.

+A big caveit is that users dont change their browsers to alter how the javascript is shown.

 ## Uses